 Head's up, there might be affiliate links ahead!

-I can’t recall a time in my life where I’ve dedicated more time to creating something from nothing than I have so far in 2014.
+I can’t recall a time in my life where I’ve dedicated more time to creating daily habits that support my goals, more than I have in the last year.

-My business, which was once just a dream or a vision, is thriving.
+- My business, which was once just a dream or a vision, is thriving.
 I have supporters, fans and a small army of happy customers.
-I’ve touched people’s lives with my this blog (or so I hear), and as of Thursday, I’ll officially be able to call myself a certified fitness trainer.

 By developing small, incremental to do’s that over time, became daily habits that were sustainable (to some degree) long enough to get the job done.
-For habits are nothing more than things we do so repetitively, that we don’t even realize we’re doing them anymore.
-So why not start with a to-do list, and go from there?
+Here’s the thing, habits are nothing more than things we do so repetitively, so much so, that we don’t even realize we’re doing them anymore.
+So why not start with some super-simple, impossible to fail at habits, and grow from there?

 Make progress one day at a time.